Recommendations by Concise User Profiles from Review Text: Experimental Results

-We now turn to comparing all CUP configurations, with drilling down on user and item groups.
-Table \ref{finaltable:CUP-Search-based} shows the NDCG@5 results for the AM-1K-rich and GR-1K-rich data.
-From here on, all presented results are obtained with weighted training (as this outperforms uniform training) and with search-based evaluation (corresponding results with standard evaluation are on the project web page).
-We focus on NDCG@5, as the P@1 metric strongly correlates.
-The asterisk for statistical significance is by a paired t-test with p $<$ 0.05 against CUP$_{idf}$.
-We offer the following notable observations: \squishlist \item Across all users, all CUP configurations are competitive.
+Table \ref{finaltable:CUP-Search-based} shows NDCG@5 (for all and per item/user group) with search-based mode, comparing all CUP configurations with weighted training.
+We offer the following notable observations: \squishlist \item Across all groups , all CUP configurations are competitive.
 The overall differences between them are relatively small.
-The winner, by a small margin, is CUP$_{kw}$, closely followed by the default configuration CUP$_{idf}$ and CUP$_{sbert}$ as well as CUP$_{1gram}$.
+The winner, by a small margin, is CUP$_{kwT5}$ for AM and CUP$_{kwGPT}$ for GR datasets, closely followed by the default configuration CUP$_{idf}$ and CUP$_{kwLlama}$ as well as CUP$_{sbert}$.
 None of the methods is able to extract the ``perfect'' gist from the noisy review texts; but all of them do a decent job.
-Despite the fact that CUP$_{kw}$ is slightly ahead of the others, the bottom line is that a relatively simple configuration, like idf-selected sentences, is a very good choice.
-Notably, even the seemingly most promising CUP$_{GPT}$ performs on par with the simpler configurations. \item The CUP$_{GPT}$ variant achieves its highest gains for the richer item/user groups: seen items and regular or bibliophilic users.
-This provides ChatGPT with longer and more informative texts.
-A similar effect, but to a lesser and noisier extent, can be observed for T5-based CUP$_{kw}$.
-Conversely, these methods perform substantially worse on the sporadic-unseen group. \item {On the GR-1K-rich data, the overall performance is higher than for AM across all configurations.
-This can be attributed to the fact that GR has longer reviews, and these texts tend to be more informative than the ones in the AM data (which sometimes refer to packaging, shipment and other non-content aspects).} \squishend
+Despite the fact that generated profiles are slightly ahead of the others, the bottom line is that a relatively simple configuration, like idf-selected sentences, is a good choice.